 Aims of the projects

-Due to the success of the first QUANTUS experiment, additional projects have been initiated to further investigate the potency of ultra-cold atoms in microgravity.
-QUANTUS-II expedites the miniaturisation of the experimental setup and will test new concepts of atom optics in microgravity.
-Beside the generation of a rubidium BEC, QUANTUS-II will be able to generate ultra-cold clouds of potassium and will in the future contribute to the test of the equivalence principle in the quantum domain by differential atom interferometric measurements.
+Due to the success of the QUANTUS-1 experiment, additional projects have been initiated to further investigate the potency of ultra-cold atoms in microgravity.
+QUANTUS-2 expedites the miniaturisation of the experimental setup and is testing new concepts of atom optics in microgravity, like magnetic lenses to collimate the matter-wave in three dimensions.
+This will dramatically enhance the quality of the input matter-wave for the following interferometric measurements.
+Beside the generation of a rubidium BEC, QUANTUS-2 will be upgraded next year to generate ultra-cold clouds of potassium and by this will in the future contribute to the test of the equivalence principle in the quantum domain by differential atom interferometric measurements.

 For these projects, innovative new laser systems and electronics need to be developed.
 LASUS (Lasersysteme unter Schwerelosigkeit) is a project to drive the miniaturisation of these components to its limits, demonstrating their feasibility for experiments in microgravity.